kasi2218/fingent-test/README.md

     -please call http://<your-virtual-localhost>or <lamp ip>/fingent-test/ to get to index page.
     -example: http://localhost:8080/fingent-test/

-    -please navigate to upload form from index page using "Upload file to enter employee details" link.
+    -please navigate to upload form from index page using "<Upload file to enter employee details>" link.